sourcenetwork/defradb/docs/cli/defradb_client_peerid.md

 ## defradb client peerid

-Get the PeerID of the DefraDB node
+Get the PeerID of the node

+### Synopsis

+Get the PeerID of the node.

 ```
 defradb client peerid [flags]